AguaClara/Textbook/Filtration/EStaRS_Design.rst

 In the case of 6 filter layers, this is :math:`6Q_{FiLayer}`

 Because the 2 inner inlets (the ones that aren't the backwash trunk or the uppermost trunk) distribute flow to two layers the flow between them is equal to :math:`2Q_{FiLayer}` which is shown in the schematic.
-In a later section, we will show that the flow within each layer is not exactly even because of the headloss through various paths, but for the calculation of maximum flow, even flow is an appropriate guess (**do we know know this**)
+In a later section, we will show that the flow within each layer is not exactly even because of the headloss through various paths, but for the calculation of maximum flow, even flow is an appropriate guess. (**do we know know this**)

 From the schematic we can also see that the maximum flow experienced by any trunk is :math:`2Q_{FiLayer}`, using this value it is possible to calculate the maximum branch through a branch.
+Using :math:`2Q_{FiLayer}` is a conservative estimate, most branches will not see this flow, however because the pressure recovery is the main constraint in the filter pipe manifold, it is best to use the maximum possible flow to determine allowable PR.

 On each layer trunk, there are :math:`N_{FiBranch}` branches on **each side** of the trunk.
 That means the total number of branches on each trunk is :math:`2N_{FiBranch}`